 These are a must for the “shoulder” seasons or in-between weather.
 For example, I went running up a local peak this morning.
 The trails were mainly dry and clear of snow around my home, so I had no need for using my shoes with screws.
 Not knowing the condition of the mountain where I would be running, I threw my spikes in my pack in case the trail got dicey.
 When that time came, I simply put on the Kahtoolas and continued to move easily over super icy slopes.
 Sometimes, I will carry them and place them on OVER my screws if the conditions warrant that extra traction.
 They are a little heavy on the feet, and sometimes can collect soft snow and build up a little bit in-between the chains and the sole of your foot.
 Overall, they are the best solution to a running shoe cramp-on.

 You can buy these in multiple sizes and either red or black.
 They are available at REI for $69 and are easy to find at other online retailers or local gear/outdoor stores.

 This should not be a surprise to you, I really love running.
-Before I even thought about testing and trying out all these options, I felt banished to the treadmill for the winter months.
+Before I even thought about testing and trying out all these options, I felt banished to the treadmill for the cold months.
 Slowly, I began to learn the little tricks of the trail and figured out how runners could keep at it year round.
 This information I am sharing might be a lot to take in, but I assure you that you can run safely through the drab months and see that they are not so bad at all.
 Bring back that loving feeling to your runs and find the traction that suits you.
 Please feel free to reach out with any questions or concerns you might have.
 I would love to help.
 Hope to see you out there!